TYPO3-extensions/cal/Documentation/DevelopersManual/TheMagicInside/Index.rst

 All returned arrays from the different services will get merged and sorted ascending by starttime and returned back to the main controller.

-Now, the day() function passes this array to the viewcontroller object and calls the according rendering function: drawDay().
-The viewcontroller does almost the same as the modelcontroller: it searches for a view-service.
+Now, the day() function passes this array to the ViewController object and calls the according rendering function: drawDay().
+The ViewController does almost the same as the ModelController: it searches for a view-service.
 But this time it takes the first one it can find and calls the drawDay() function on the view-service.
-The view-service has now the control about what is being rendered and will return the result back to the viewcontroller which will pass it back to the main-controller, which will wrap the content in base class and finally return the calendar html code.
+The view-service has now the control about what is being rendered and will return the result back to the ViewController which will pass it back to the main-Controller, which will wrap the content in base class and finally return the calendar html code.

 And thats all about the 'magic' inside calendar base :)